nexmo-community/vonage-workshop/content/Voice/certification/certification-project.md

 ### Delivery

-Please send your completed project to `mark.lewin@vonage.com` - a link to a repo on Github is preferable.
+Please send your completed project to `apiglobaltraining@vonage.com` - a link to a repo on Github is preferable.
 Please also provide a brief `README` to describe how to run your project.

-> **Note**: There is no deadline for this, but please be aware that your coupon credit will expire on 30th April.
+> **Note**: There is no deadline for these certification projects, but please be aware that your coupon credit will expire after a set period.
+Your instructor will tell you when that is.

 ### Resources